Canyon1997/FirstOpenGLProject/readme.md

 Hello, this is my first Computer Graphics program in my journey of becoming a computer graphics engineer.
-This is a tutorial of rendering to the screen from LearnOpenGL.com
+This project is based on the "Getting Started" section of LearnOpenGL.com